InbarPe/word-scrumble-game/README.md

 # Word Scramble — Food Edition 🥑🍓🥕

 A word scramble game built in Python with Tkinter.

 Players pick a difficulty, race against a timer, and try to guess scrambled food-related words.

-The game keeps track of highscores, prevents repeats, and includes a clean separation between core logic and GUI code.
+The game keeps track of high scores, prevents repeats, and includes a clean separation between core logic and GUI code.

-The game uses file-handling with the word_list.txt file reading into the game.
+The game utilizes file handling with the word_list.txt file, reading it into the game.

 ## 📜 Game Rules